YOUR EMINENT DOMAIN ATTORNEYS

 Avoid falling prey to such abuses by working with an eminent domain attorney in Tennessee.

-Property Rights in Tennessee
+Property Rights In Tennessee

 Property owners in Tennessee have the same general rights as those in other states.
 However, approved legislation aims to reduce eminent domain abuse and protect private ownership rights.